Eisbaeeer/CO2light/README.md

 ## Changelog

+### Version 2.3
+- Changed MQTT client-id from random to MAC-Address.
+Issue #1
+- Password hidden now.
+Issue #3

 ### Version 2.2
 - Bugfixes
 - Changed Adafruit Neopixel lib to NeoPixelBus regarding disabled interrupts.
-This will break Wifi (You have to change the Din Pin to GPIO3)
+This will break Wifi (You have to change the Din Pin to GPIO3 for dma)

 ### Version 2.1
 - Bugfix MQTT client.loop